Updated Feb 02, 2026

 Why Adalo is the Right Choice for Building Your Project Management App

-Adalo combines visual building with relational data, native publishing, and an active ecosystem—ideal for project management tools.
+Adalo combines visual building with relational data, native publishing, and an active ecosystem—ideal for project management tools that need to work across devices and scale with your team.

 • True Cross-Platform Publishing

-Build once, ship to web, iOS, and Android from a single project, with platform-specific testing and submissions.
+Build once, ship to web, iOS, and Android from a single project.
+One update reflects everywhere—no separate codebases or wrapper limitations.
 See: Publishing overview.

 • Visual Development Without Compromise